 Co-authored by Nicole Haghpanah, EDPR NA DG & Antonio Fayad, EDPR H2 Strategy & Origination

-As heatwave temperatures soar across the globe this week, the race to accelerating decarbonization undeniably persists.
+As heatwave temperatures soar across the globe this summer the race to accelerating decarbonization undeniably persists.
 Now more than ever, it is important that we prioritize an energy transition that puts renewable energy at the forefront across the entire economy.
-In an effort to shift away from fossil fuels, our distributed generation team believes that the introduction of hydrogen , specifically green hydrogen co-located by distributed solar can play a vital role.
-But how far are we with implementing green hydrogen on our path towards a net-zero future?
+In an effort to shift away from fossil fuels, EDP Renewables North American distributed generation team believes that the introduction of hydrogen, specifically green hydrogen co-located by distributed solar, can play a vital role.
+But how far are we with implementing green hydrogen on our path toward a net-zero future?